 Family Resource Centers Support Communities

-The Family Resource Center Association (FRCA) supports a network of Member Centers across the state of Colorado.
-These Member Centers operate as standalone family resource centers (FRCs) that provide safe, accessible places for families to receive support and referrals.
-FRCs connect families with comprehensive, coordinated services that help them achieve their goals.
-Programs at each center are tailored to the culture, resources, and needs of the community they serve and focus on building on the strengths of each family and individual.
-FRCA Member Centers follow the Colorado state statute guidelines for operating as a Family Resource Center and utilize FRCA’s service delivery model.
+The Family Resource Center Association (FRCA) supports a network of member Family Resource Centers (FRCs) across the state of Colorado.
+Our Member Centers operate as stand-alone organizations that provide safe, accessible places for families to receive support and referrals.
+FRCs connect families with comprehensive, coordinated services that help them achieve their own goals for success.
+Programs at each center are tailored to the culture, resources, and needs of the community they serve and focus on building on the strengths of each family and family member.
+FRCA’s Member Centers follow the Colorado state statute guidelines for operating as a Family Resource Center and utilize FRCA’s service delivery model.

 Click + or name to expand